Leon Brown (rugby union)

-Leon Brown (born 26 October 1996) is a Welsh international rugby union player who plays for the Dragons regional team as a prop forward having previously played for Cross Keys RFC.
+Leon Michael Brown (born 26 October 1996) is a Welsh former professional rugby union player who played as a prop for the Dragons and the Wales national team.

 Club career

 Brown began playing rugby for St Joseph's youth side, before attending St Joseph's Roman Catholic High School and Newport High School.
 Brown was involved with the Dragons Academy, first appearing for the U16 side as a replacement against the Ospreys in 2012.
 While playing for feeder club Cross Keys, Brown was named Player of the Month for October 2015.

 Prior to making his first team debut, Brown played for the Dragons Premiership Select team in the British and Irish Cup.

 On 12 November 2016, Brown made his debut for the Dragons, coming on as a replacement against Leicester Tigers in the Anglo-Welsh Cup.
 He made his first start the following week, against the Scarlets.
 He scored his first try on 27 October 2017 against the Ospreys.
 Brown signed a contract extension in late 2017, having just been selected to the Welsh squad for the forthcoming Autumn series.

 Brown scored against the Ospreys on 4 January 2020, helping the Dragons to a 25–18 win.
 He scored again against the Ospreys on 23 August 2020, as the Dragons came back to earn a last minute 20–20 draw.
 Brown was named in the 2019–2020 Pro14 Dream Team, only the second time a Dragons player had been chosen in the team.

 Brown signed an extension with the Dragons in 2021, turning down interest from Premiership clubs Exeter and Gloucester.

 Having dealt with a nerve injury on and off for two years, he underwent surgery in 2022 to correct the issue.
 This led to nine additional months on the sidelines as he healed, but Brown made a successful return to fitness in early 2023, appearing off the bench for the Dragons against the Lions.
+Another neck and shoulder injury caused him to miss the final match of the season.

+Ahead of the 2024–25 United Rugby Championship, Brown signed another extension with the Dragons.

+In late 2024, Brown had neck surgery to correct an ongoing issue.
+On 7 January 2025, Brown announced his retirement due to injury.